2ndSightLab/ai-tracker/fixed.md

 6/6/2026 4:406 PM

+🟢 Add drift detection report project.
+Finds resources that do not align with organization configuration.

 🟢 Another review of the enviroment resources deployment project to make sure it uses the shared menu code removed another batch of code

 ⭐️ ~ LOC removed 100-150